raynigon/unit-api/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.raynigon.unit-api/unit-api-kotlin/badge.svg)](https://search.maven.org/search?q=com.raynigon.unit-api)

-Implementation of [JSR-385](https://www.jcp.org/en/jsr/detail?id=385) with focus on the SI System redefinition, modularity and support for Java SE 8/9 and above.
+Implementation of [JSR-385](https://www.jcp.org/en/jsr/detail?id=385) with focus on the SI System redefinition, modularity and support for Java 17 and above.
 Integration in various Frameworks, Libraries and Languages, such as Spring Boot, Hibernate, Jackson, Kotlin and more.